 Member profile page:

-What are your requirements for a WordPress member directory with profiles?
+What are your requirements for a WordPress membership directory with profiles?

 First, it’s important to think about your requirements.
 What do you want to achieve from your WordPress member directory plugin?
 This will help you decide if the type of member directory covered in this tutorial is right for you.